 Chief Residents, Resident Champions, and the Residents Association

 The program has several resident leadership roles.
-There are seven Chief Resident positions, including four site-based Chief Residents (LPPHC Intensive Services, LPPHC Ambulatory Services, Zuckerberg San Francisco General, and SFVAMC), a Clinical Services Chief Resident, an Education Chief Resident, and a Research Chief Resident.
+There are seven Chief Resident positions, including four site-based Chief Residents (UCSF Intensive Services, Pritzker Outpatient Services, ZSFG, and SFVAMC), an overall Clinical Rotations Chief Resident, an Education Chief Resident, and a Research Chief Resident.
 These residents receive a special opportunity to develop teaching, leadership, and administrative skills and play crucial roles in all aspects of the training program.
-Chiefs are selected by the Residency Training Program (RTP) faculty, with input from service chiefs.
-They meet weekly with the Program Director as a group and also individually with the Site Director at their site.
-Chiefs also meet regularly with the junior residents at their assigned site.
+Chiefs are selected by the Residency Training Program faculty, with input from service chiefs.
+They meet weekly with the program director as a group and also individually with the site director at their respective sites.

-In addition Chief Residents, there are elected positions for a Resident Champion in Diversity, Equity, and Inclusion (DEI) and a Resident Champion in Well-Being.
-There are also elected leadership positions in the Residents Association, which the student body group of the psychiatry residents.
+In addition to chief residents, there are PGY-2 or PGY-3 positions for a Resident Champion in Diversity, Equity, and Inclusion and a Resident Champion in Well-Being.
+There are also elected leadership positions in the Residents Association (RA), composed of all UCSF Adult Psychiatry Residency Training Program residents.
+RA leadership meets weekly with all residents, plans the annual resident retreat, and plans the end-of-year residency gala celebration.